pedmiston/hvac-system-js/README.md

 # My Lineman Application

-Run app: `npm start`
+## Setup

+1. Make sure that you have npm installed on your system
+1. Run `npm install` to install all of the necessary packages

+## Testing

-The app will be running at localhost:8000
+Start the app with `npm start`.
+It will be running at localhost:8000.

-Run specs in CI: `npm test`
+Run the specs in CI with `npm test`.

-Run continuous specs: `npm run spec` will start a continuous tester but will not automatically recompile the javascript on changes.
+Run the continuous specs with `npm run spec`.
+This will start a continuous tester but will not automatically recompile the javascript on changes.
 For that you should open a second terminal and simultaneously run `npm start`.

 ## Structure